quangnguyen30192/cmp-nvim-ultisnips/README.md

 ```

 ## Reloading Snippets
+When the option `show_snippets` is set to `expandable` (see customization section; this is the default),
+the snippets are not cached and thus automatically reloaded after you modified your snippet definitions.

-To avoid having to restart Neovim after you have modified your UltiSnips snippets, you can use the `:CmpUltisnipsReloadSnippets` command
+When set to `all`, you can manually reload the snippets with the command
-and e.g. use it in an autocommand:
+`:CmpUltisnipsReloadSnippets` and e.g. use it in an autocommand:

 ```vim
 autocmd BufWritePost *.snippets :CmpUltisnipsReloadSnippets
 ```
-This will automatically reload all of your snippets after saving a snippet file.

 ## Customization
 Note: calling the setup function is only required if you wish to customize this plugin.